garrandall/popular-music-data/tracks/down-bad-dreamville-jid-bas-j--cole-earthgang-young-nudy.md

 Put a foot up that ass, you a steppin' stone
 All my niggas ain't gettin' no sleep
 All of my niggas be chasin' their dreams
-Ooh, I'm a force of nature, I can't wait to date ya
+Oh, I'm a force of nature, I can't wait to date ya
 I was havin' problems 'til I had to break through
 All my tattoos for sure, they ain't never for show Might get tattoo'd on tour, tell ya ho get the door